-Duties include full scope of practice as a plastic surgeon providing care to patients within the Eastern Zone and participating in call.
+Duties include full scope of practice as a hospitalist providing care to patients within the Eastern Zone and participating in call.

-The physician will be responsible to the Zone Department Head of Surgery for their professional responsibilities and quality of practice, and will operate within the Medical Staff Bylaws of the Nova Scotia Health Authority.
+The physician will be responsible to the Zone Department Head of Family Practice for their professional responsibilities and quality of practice, and will operate within the Medical Staff Bylaws of the Nova Scotia Health Authority.

-- Eligible for certification with the Royal College of Physicians and Surgeons of Canada (RCPSC)
+- eligible for certification with the College of Family Physicians of Canada (CFPC)

 The Town of Antigonish is a family-friendly, creative, university community where the hospital is an easy walk or cycle away from the town centre.
 Housing is affordable.
 The commute to work can be so easy, with minimal traffic and no congestion.
 The County of Antigonish, surrounding the town, boasts spectacular natural beauty, and also has a wide range of affordable housing.
 An agricultural base results in a wonderful farmers' market and easy access to local foods, while fishers offer their catch at several wharves and community locations.

 In winter you can easily ski or snow shoe on local trails or at the golf course, with groomed trails.
-Indoor community recreational sports, including hockey, curling, skating, volleyball, and racquet sports (yes, we have pickleball!) are also available.
+Indoor community recreational sports, including hockey, curling, skating, volleyball, and racquet sports (yes, we have pickle ball!) are also available.
 There are three ice surfaces and two artificial turf fields in town.
-In summer, swimming, kayaking, and sailing on the Northumberland Strait, the mildest ocean water north of Washington, DC, is irresistible!
+In summer, swimming, kayaking, and sailing in the Northumberland Strait, the mildest ocean water north of Washington, DC, is irresistible!
 A university-based rowing club on a local lake offers community lessons.
 There are numerous local public beaches and swimming holes, spectacular hiking trails, an 18-hole golf course, a boating club, great fishing spots, tennis courts, cycling on little-trafficked back roads and a racetrack.
-There is mountain biking and disc golf on Keppoch Mountain and a newly organized Kan Jam league.
-You'll be surprised at how few people are in the midst of such immense natural beauty!
+There is mountain biking and disc golf on Keppoch Mountain and a newly organize Kan Jam league.
+You'll be surprise at how few people are in the midst of such immense natural beauty!